MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/advanced/dl/pixelclassification.md

 ***Pixel classification*** is a specific type of supervised segmentation where each pixel is assigned to a category such as "signal" or "background" by evaluating not only its raw intensity but also a suite of engineered features (that capture local texture, edge, and spatial information.

+##### Key ideas
+- Each pixel is described by **image features** rather than treated in isolation.
+- A classifier learns the relationship between features and classes from **annotated training data**.
+- The trained model predicts class probabilities for unseen pixels.

 In a typical pixel classification workflow, you: